phe3l/Project_Cloud/readme.md

   - `/fetch-bigquery-history-image`: Visualizes historical weather data through dynamically generated graphs.

 ### 🌍 API Interaction
 The backend extensively interacts with external APIs and internal data to provide comprehensive weather analytics and real-time updates.
-It also supports image and voice output to enhance user experience by presenting data in multiple formats.

 ### 🌐 Service Deployment on Google Cloud Run
 To deploy the backend service on Google Cloud Run: